Zendro-dev/zendro/README.md

 * SPA in production mode: ./single-page-app/.env.production
 * GraphiQL in development mode: ./graphql-server/.env.development
 * GraphiQL in production mode: ./graphql-server/.env.production

-If you would like to upload a file to a remote server, please consider the template `.env.migration.sample`, create a new file `.env.migration` and modify relevant environment variables.
+Note: if you would like to upload a file to a remote server, please consider the template `.env.migration.sample`, create a new file `.env.migration` and modify relevant environment variables.
+By default, SQLite3 would be used for the data storage.
+If you want to use other storage types, then you can reuse part of two example files, which illustrate the configuration of all supported storage types with docker setup, namely `./config/data_models_storage_config_example.json` and `./docker-compose-dev-example.yml`.

 2. __cd test__